taherabdo1/commentsAndRoleManagement/README.md

 Technologies that should be used:

 - Spring Boot
-- Spring Security (login using custom db ajax authentication)
+- Spring Security
 - Spring Data
 - JPA/Hibernate
-- MySQL or PostgreSQL
+- MySQL
-- AngularJS or jQuery for frontend
+- AngularJS for frontend
 - Maven